cloudpedagogy/cloudpedagogy-ai-capability-framework/README.md

 Grounded in ecological learning, systems thinking, and ethical foresight, the Framework helps individuals and organisations move beyond tool-focused AI training toward applied, reflective, and values-aligned AI capability.

+The Framework defines capability expectations; it does not prescribe specific tools, platforms, or system architectures.

 ---

 ## 📁 Repository Structure & Contents